garawaa/fxml2javaconverter/README.md

 # fxml2javaconverter
 Simple fxml to java code converter.
-You can drag a fxml file from file explorer to input text field or browse a fxml file and configure some output path, class name, package name as you needed.
+You can drag a fxml file from file explorer to input text field or browse a fxml file and adjust some output path, class name, package name as you needed.
+Then click convert button.
+## Command line run
+fxml2java.exe [path/to/fxmlfilename]
+or
+java -jar fxml2java.jar [path/to/fxmlfilename]
 # Main window screenshot
 ![Main](main.png)
 # Intellij external tool setting